A complex tool like EcoTransIT World raises questions. Find the most frequently asked here.

 Up to now, ETW was particularly beneficial for LPSs with many sub-contractors because ETW allows including the scope 3 emissions of pre- and oncarriage easily and accurately.

-Basically, starting and destination points, gross weight, and mode of transport are sufficient for a the calculation.
-All other assumptions are then supplemented on the basis of default values determined by our scientific partners ifeu, INFRAS, and Fraunhofer IML These details are added to the calculation and displayed in the result.
-Of course, these default values may be replaced or amended by customer-specific values.¬ This means: the more detailed the transport information, the more accurate will be the result.
-This is why it is recommendable to include as much transport information in the calculation as possible.
-As part of our Business Solutions, we advise customers on which information has a major influence on a moe precise result and which plays a subordinate role (e.g. truck emission categories, if only CO2 emissions need to be calculated).
+Basically, starting and destination points, gross weight, and mode of transport are sufficient for a calculation.
+All other assumptions are then supplemented on the basis of default values determined by our scientific partners ifeu, INFRAS, and Fraunhofer IML.
+These details are added to the calculation and displayed in the result.
+Of course, these default values may be replaced or amended by customer-specific values.¬ This means: the more detailed the transport information, the more accurate the result will be.
+This is why it is recommendable to include as much transport information to the calculation as possible.
+As part of our Business Solutions, we advise customers on which information has a major influence for a more precise result and which plays a subordinate role (e.g. truck emission categories, if only CO2 emissions need to be calculated).

 The EcoTransIT World Initiative (EWI) closely cooperates with independent environmental organisations (ifeu, INFRAS, and Fraunhofer IML).
 ETW’s calculation algorithms are validated by our scientific partners ifeu and INFRAS prior to each release.
 The correct application of the methodological specifications is confirmed in writing by these organisations in a “Methodology Confirmation”.

-Currently, there is no way to have a tool for calculation environmental emissions of global transport chains certified.
+Currently, it is not possible to have a tool for the calculation of environmental emissions of global transport chains certified.
 However, intensive work is being carried out on an international standard (ISO 14083).
 ETW’s scientific partners accompany this process, as do some members of the EWI.

 The Business Solutions are perfectly suited for companies that want to automatically calculate large amounts of transport/shipment data.
 Since these data no longer have to be entered manually, the use of Business Solutions saves a lot of time.
 Thanks to the use of modern interfaces, basically every application case is scalable, whether for company or individual customer reports, benchmarks or analysis calculations.